Part of Air

 Summary of key results

-• Over the past 2 decades, O3 concentrations have remained steady and no statistically significant trend was observed provincially and in large population centres.
+• Over the past 2 decades, O3 peak concentrations have remained steady, however annual average O3 levels have increased in some population centres.

-• O3 concentrations in Alberta are strongly influenced by natural atmospheric fluctuations with high levels of background O3 in the spring.
-These natural fluctuations are driven by several factors, such as seasonal patterns in meteorology and long-range transport of ozone precursor gases.
+• Elevated O3 concentrations in Alberta can occur during summertime smog episodes, wildfire smoke episodes, and due to natural atmospheric fluctuations in the spring (driven by several factors, such as seasonal patterns in meteorology and long-range transport of ozone precursor gases).

 Variation across Alberta

-• Peak O3 concentrations vary across the province (Figure 1).
+• Annual average and peak O3 concentrations vary across the province (Figure 1).

 • Elevated O3 concentrations can be observed near major population centres due to summer smog episodes and in areas of the province affected by wildfire smoke.